citp/privacy-policy-historical/s/sc/sce/scentbird.com.md

-> *The following text is extracted and transformed from the scentbird.com privacy policy that was archived on 2015-03-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150316081107id_/https%3A//www.scentbird.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the scentbird.com privacy policy that was archived on 2015-09-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150907175228id_/https%3A//www.scentbird.com/privacy) for the most accurate reproduction.*

 # Scentbird Service Privacy Policy

-Privacy policy

 This is how we collect and use your information
 Last updated October 17, 2014